-Only students who have a work-study award as part of their financial aid package are eligible to hold a work-study position.
-Eligible students can view result in their earnings potential as well as their academic schedule and interests.
+Only students who have a work-study offer as part of their financial aid package are eligible to hold a work-study position.
+Eligible students can view [292]the master job list [292]and other job listings.
+There are a variety of employment opportunities and experiences to enable students to meet their earnings potential as well as their academic schedule and interests.

-Students are paid directly on a biweekly schedule according to the time slip submitted.
-The wage rate for most positions is \$12 per hour for the Fall 2019 term and \$12.75 for the Spring 2020 term.
-A work-study award gives the student an opportunity to apply for work-study jobs on and off campus, but it is not a guarantee of employment.
+Students are paid directly on a biweekly schedule according to the time submitted on the HUB.
+The wage rate for most positions is \$13.50 per hour for the Fall 2021 term and \$14.25 for the Spring 2022 term.
+A work-study offer gives the student an opportunity to apply for work-study jobs on and off campus, but it is not a guarantee of employment.
 Students must apply for and secure their own jobs.
 Students may need to utilize some of their work-study earnings to satisfy their tuition bills, and have the option to pay directly or to sign up for payroll deduction.
 The student accounts office [293] allows students to deduct up to \$500 per semester from work-study earnings.